Azure-Samples/openai-end-to-end-baseline/README.md

 1. Click on the download icon to download the flow as a zip file.

 1. Unzip the prompt flow zip file you downloaded.

+   *Ensure this file name is set to the directory name you used when first cloning this prompt flow.*

    ```powershell
    cd Downloads